satheesh-sivanantham/rxjs/README.md

     - This will emit the last two value
 # First Operator
     - It will give the first value emmited by the observables
+# Last Operator
+    - It will give the last value emmited by the observables
+# ElementAt  Operartor
+    - This will give you single value from the source observables based upon index given
+    - Usecase: if you want the particular position value from the array this operator will help you
+# Filter Operator
+    - This operator wil give filtered value from the source observables based on the condition satisfied
+# Distinct Operator
+    - Distinct operator will give all the values from source observables that distinct when compared with the previous value